 The Paper bark maple (Acer griseum) was brought from Europe to North America around 1907 but is native to central China.
-It is a small to medium-sized deciduous ornamental tree reaching up to 30 feet.
+It is a small to medium-sized deciduous ornamental tree.
 It is named for its shiny orange-red bark peeling in thin papery layers.
 The paper bark maple has compound leaves with trifoliate toothed long leaflets turning orange, red or reddish-green in the fall.
 The winged samaras with large seeds look a like those on a Norway maple tree.
 The paperbark maple often grows multiple trunks, even branching quite close to the ground.
 This gives it a vase-shaped, sculptured appearance, particularly after leaf fall in the winter.
 Discovered by Ernest H Wilson in 1901 and almost immediately became a garden favorite.
 Acer is the Latin name for “maple”; the specific epithet come from the Latin griseus, meaning “gray.

 Scientific Name (order and family): Acer griseum (Franchet) Pax (Sapindaceae, Sapindales)

 Habit: Small tree of 20 – 30’ tall x 15 – 25’ wide.